plekedev/pleke_site/README.md

 # pleke-site
-site for pleke a personal finance app
+site for pleke a personal finance app.

-.